-Mr I Macoun Mr A Ihlenfeldt Mr C Kwok Mr T O'Callagham (resigned 5 August 2019) Mr A Whittingham (appointed 5 August 2019)
+Mr I Macoun Mr A Ihlenfeldt Mr C Kwok Mr A Whittingham

-The Responsible Entity also has a Compliance Committee consisting of one non-independent person and three independent persons.
-The committee's role is to oversee the compliance requirements of the Fund operated by the Responsible Entity.
-The committee met four times during the financial year.
+The Responsible Entity also has a Compliance Committee consisting of one non-external member and three external members.
+This committee's role is to oversee the compliance requirements of the Fund operated by the Responsible Entity.